paullouisageneau/libdatachannel/BUILDING.md

 ## Build directly with Make (Linux only)

-The option `USE_GNUTLS` allows to switch between OpenSSL (default) and GnuTLS, and the option `USE_NICE` allows to switch between libjuice as submodule (default) and libnice.
+Options `USE_GNUTLS` and `USE_MBEDTLS` allow to switch the cryptographic backend to GnuTLS and Mbed TLS respectively, otherwise OpenSSL is selected by default.
+The option `USE_NICE` allows to switch between libjuice as submodule (default) and libnice as system library.

 If you only need Data Channels, the option `NO_MEDIA` removes media support.
 Similarly, `NO_WEBSOCKET` removes WebSocket support.